Sociedade Esportiva e Recreativa Caxias do Sul: History

-Caxias was founded on April 10, 1935, as Grêmio Esportivo Flamengo, which had been a fusion of two other teams (Ruy Barbosa and Rio Branco).
+Caxias was founded on 10 April 1935, as Grêmio Esportivo Flamengo (commonly referred at the time as Flamengo de Caxias, to not confuse with the more famous homonymous Rio de Janeiro club), which had been a fusion of two other teams (Ruy Barbosa and Rio Branco).
 However the club, as well as Juventude folded due to a financial crisis in the 1960s.
-Both teams merged into Associação Caxias de Futebol on December 14, 1971.
-Juventude reestablished itself in 1975, and Grêmio Esportivo Flamengo adopted the name Sociedade Esportiva e Recreativa Caxias do Sul.
+Both teams merged into Associação Caxias de Futebol on 14 December 1971.
+The new club wore garnet, white and blue of Grêmio Esportivo Flamengo.
 In 1972, Associação Caxias de Futebol and Grêmio played the first game on color TV in Brazil.
 The game finished 0–0.
-The club's greatest feat was the 2000 Campeonato Gaúcho title.
+However, Juventude split off and reestablished itself in 1975, and Grêmio Esportivo Flamengo adopted the name Sociedade Esportiva e Recreativa Caxias do Sul.